Looking for romantic restaurants in Rome? With this romantic city as your backdrop, you are spoiled for choice!

 St. Peter’s dome is one of the best parts of the landscape.
 The food is quite good and the service professional.
 A friend of mine was proposed to here, and I doubt she is the only one this happens to!

-The most romantic thing about Casa Bleve is the entire restaurant itself (photo at the top of this page.)
+The most romantic thing about Casa Bleve is the entire restaurant itself (photo of the dining room at the top of this page).

-With it’s low-lit stained glass ceiling, hushed but warm and convivial atmosphere, this is hands down one of the most romantic restaurants in Rome.
+With its low-lit stained glass ceiling, hushed but warm and convivial atmosphere, this is hands down one of the most romantic restaurants in Rome.
+Not only that, but you can count on superb food, and an amazing wine cellar.

 Molto is just another local neighbourhood restaurant.